jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ## Conclusion

 Overall, Claude did incredibly well on the assessment questions.
 Being able to watch it complete all the questions in real-time at an incredible pace (the entire document took about three minutes) was the most mind-blowing outcome.
 All of this (including a lot of MCP server debugging and some environment set up) took only 28 of my 500 monthly Cursor requests.
 This would even be possible on the free tier (although I don't think claude-sonnet-4 is available there yet at the moment).
+At the time of writing, both Cursor and Claude Pro (to use Claude Code instead) cost only $20 per month each.

 It's worth noting that it wasn't completely necessary to use MCP servers in this assessment case - i.e. you could just provide the entire notebook and a database dump to a model with a large context window like Gemini Pro 2.5 in Google AI Studio.
-However, a big advantage of the MCP approach is that it can slot seamlessly into existing systems, including ones which humans are also using - there is no need to manually decide the context that the LLM should have, it can manage its own context to some extent through the tools it chooses to use and what it sends to them.
+However, a big advantage of the MCP approach is that it can slot seamlessly into existing systems, including ones which humans are also using - there is no need to manually decide the context that the LLM should have, it can manage its own context to some extent through the tools it chooses to use and what it sends to them (although the operator must decide which tools to make available).
+Essentially, tool usage should be used for processes that need to query or modify external state.

 While the results here were great, there is still the need to learn how to best apply LLMs like Claude in practice (especially when the problems aren't so cleanly laid out) - for example, fixing the MCP server so the agent could see the output of its own solutions helped to improve the responses considerably.
-It might be best to tailor the prompt to the expected context size, e.g. letting the model iterate and test its own responses more if it is not near the context window limit (and split up problems to avoid that too).
+It might be best to tailor the prompt to the expected context size, e.g. letting the agent iterate and test its own responses more if it is not near the context window limit (and split up problems to avoid that too).
+There is also a need to constrain the MCP tools available or the agent may become confused and call irrelevant tools - all of this must be managed by the operator.

+The errors made by the agent are also perfect examples of the risks of relying on AI agents without human validation.
+In the Regex question it got wrong with full cell execution - it had produced a non-deterministic solution which happened to pass when the agent evaluated it.
+For the further two errors when it could not execute cells - both solutions and results look plausible to a non-expert, but contain subtle logic errors which meant they were completely incorrect.

 There is also no guarantee that the above questions did not end up in the training data for Claude somehow.
 While in theory they haven't been public, they could definitely be in some private repos, or leaked elsewhere.
 But seeing the code produced and the iteration that the model makes, I have little doubt that it could generalise to at least these classes of problems.

-But note when using Cursor day-to-day at work, I often get far less fantastic results, usually due to the huge amount of semi-relevant context due to code being abstract or having lots of dependencies - which can lead the LLM to get caught on a red herring and not find the root cause of an issue.
+Note when using Cursor day-to-day at work, I often get far less fantastic results, usually due to the huge amount of semi-relevant context due to code being abstract or having lots of dependencies - which can lead the LLM to get caught on a red herring and not find the root cause of an issue.
 In these assessment questions, all of that is stripped away and all of the context required is in the concise problem definitions.

 Likewise when I was investigating the pycrdt related issues for jupyter-mcp-server, both Claude and Gemini would repeatedly go down rabbit holes e.g. around async I/O or the use of Yjs types (understandably given they couldn't see the full context of the entire jupyter-mcp-server Github repo, and all of the upstream dependencies like pycrdt, jupyter-server-ydoc, jupyter-nbmodel-client, jupyter-kernel-client, etc.).
 In the end I had to take a step back, and go carefully through the installation and environment set up process again - where I noticed the discrepancy.